Short-Term Disability (STD)

 However, your LTD benefit payments will not be reduced if Social Security benefits increase for general cost-of-living adjustments.
 Regardless of how much in other benefits you may be eligible for, your LTD benefit will not be less than $200 a month.
 For a complete list of other income benefits, please refer to the plan certificate.

-Do I have to provide Evidence of Insurability when I enroll?
+Do I have to provide Evidence of Insurability when I apply for Long-Term Disability?

-Payments start after you have been disabled for 6 months and your claim is approved by Sunlife.
+Payments start after you have been disabled for six (6) months and your claim is approved by Sun Life.

-If during the Elimination Period, you return to work for less than 15 consecutive days and become disabled from the same cause, there will be no interruption in calculating the Elimination Period.
+If during the six (6) month Elimination Period, you return to work for less than 15 consecutive days and become disabled from the same cause, there is no interruption in calculating the Elimination Period.
 You can be partially disabled during the elimination period and still be working; however, benefits still will not be paid until after the Elimination Period.
-If after receiving benefits, you return to work for less than 6 months only to become disabled again from the same cause, you will not have to go through another Elimination Period to resume benefit payments.
+If after receiving benefits, you return to work for less than six (6) months only to become disabled again from the same cause, you do not have to go through another Elimination Period to resume benefit payments.

-Does this plan cover illnesses that occur before the insurance goes into effect?
+Does the Long-Term Disability cover illnesses that occur before the insurance goes into effect?

-If you received treatment or took medication for a condition in the 6 months before your effective date, benefits will not be payable for the first 12 months.
+If you received treatment or took medication for a condition in the six (6) months before your effective date, benefits will not be payable for the first 12 months.
 This applies only to the first 12 months after your effective date.

-Does this plan cover mental and nervous illnesses?
+Does Long-Term Disability cover mental and nervous illnesses?

 Yes, but those benefits are limited to 24 months.
 This limitation does not apply to periods of confinement in a hospital, or another qualified institution, for treating mental and nervous disorders, alcoholism, and drug addiction.

-What happens if I leave my present job and I am no longer a PEF member?
+What happens with my Long-Term Disability insurance coverage if I leave my present job and I am no longer a PEF member?

 If you are no longer in a PEF-represented position or have left state service, you have the option to convert to an individual policy and keep your current coverage.
 (Only applicable to past PEF members with 12 consecutive months of employment before termination.)